Oak Brook, Illinois Trusts Attorney

 - The Beneficiary: The person who receives the benefits from the management of the trust property.

 - Principal or Subject Matter: The property or assets that are titled and held by the trust.

-The most common type of trust, a living trust also known as a Revocable Trust or Grantor Trust is set up during the lifetime of the individual.
-While alive, the settlor can name themselves as Trustee and thereby retain control of the assets within the trust for their own benefit.
-Upon death of the beneficiary the trust assets are immediately distributed to the beneficiaries or held pursuant to the instructions of the settlor, without probate.
+The most common type of trust, a living trust also known as a Revocable Trust or Grantor Trust, is set up during the lifetime of the individual.
+While alive, the grantor can name themselves as Trustee and thereby retain control of the assets within the trust for their own benefit.
+During the lifetime of the grantor, the trust can be revised or revoked in part, thereby being a flexible method of property management.
+Upon death of the beneficiary, the trust assets are immediately distributed to the beneficiaries or held pursuant to the instructions of the settlor, without probate.

-Unlike a living trust, a testamentary trust is contained within the will and only goes into effect upon the settlor’s death.
+Unlike a living trust, a testamentary trust is contained within the will and only goes into effect upon the grantor’s death.
 Testamentary trusts are often used in estates with minor children as a means of protecting their assets until they are old enough to assume control.
 It is not uncommon to set up multiple testamentary trusts to address different assets within the estate and multiple beneficiaries.
-Establishing a Children’s Trust for Minor children allows one to establish controls over assets left at death so they may be used for important purposes, such as the education of the minor child.
-However, testamentary trusts require the involvement of the probate court.
+Establishing a Children’s Trust for minor children allows one to establish controls over assets left at death so they may be used for important purposes, such as the education of the minor child.

 Special Needs Trusts